Welcome to L.A.: Plot

 Just before Christmas, Ken is thrilled to learn that Carl has made him partner in the business, but Karen is not happy that he will be spending even more time at work.
-On Christmas Eve, Ken gets drunk and calls Ann, but their date ends badly as Ken can't stop thinking of his wife.
+On Christmas Eve, Ken gets drunk and calls Ann, but their date ends badly as Ken cannot stop thinking of his wife.
 Meanwhile, Jack and Linda spend the evening together, which also ends badly when Linda asks Jack for money.
 Jack and Ann, both disappointed, return home and have sex with each other.

-An angry Susan reveals to Carroll that Eric doesn't like his songs, and that she and Carroll's father bribed Eric to record the album in order to get Carroll to come to Los Angeles.
+An angry Susan reveals to Carroll that Eric does not like his songs, and that she and Carroll's father bribed Eric to record the album in order to get Carroll to come to Los Angeles.
 Susan and Carl each hoped to build their separate relationships with Carroll, only to be thwarted by his lack of response.
 Karen, the only person who seems to have truly piqued Carroll's interest, finally appears at his home, but just as they are about to have sex, Ken telephones, upset and looking for his wife.
 Upon realizing that Karen is Ken's wife and seems primarily interested in her husband, Carroll leaves while Karen and Ken are reconciling on the phone, just as Linda arrives home.
 Linda, eavesdropping, hears the voice of Ken, her own crush, on the phone, saying the same things to Karen about relationships that he earlier said to Linda.
 Linda furtively disconnects the phone, then tries to bond with Karen, who imitates Garbo in Camille.
 Carroll goes to the recording studio and discovers that Eric Wood has decided not to finish the album.